sam-lalli/WebRTC/README.md

-# Video Chat with WebRTC and Firebase

-using vanilla js
+# Video Chat App with WebRTC and Firebase using vanilla js